agsb/f2u/docs/Details.md

 ## For Forth,

 - all dictionary in flash;
-- all constants in flash;
+- all forth constants in flash;
 - all values and variables in sram;
-- eeprom preserves constants;
+- eeprom preserves some variables and constants;
 - a cell is 16 bits;
 - little endian, low byte at low address;
 - a char is ASCII 7 bits, one byte at SRAM, one cell at stacks.
-- maximum word lenght is 15;
+- _maximum word lenght is 15_;
-- four bits flags (IMMEDIATE, COMPILE_ONLY, HIDDEN/SMUDGE, LEAP) per word;
+- four bits flags (SPECIAL, IMMEDIATE, COMPILE_ONLY, HIDDEN/SMUDGE) per word;

-- word names are padded with space (0x20)
+- _word names are padded with space (0x20)_
 - numbers are signed two-complement;
 - all stacks are 18 words (cells);
-- TIB, terminal input buffer is 72 bytes
+- _TIB, terminal input buffer is 72 bytes_;
-- flash page buffer is 64 bytes, buffer for
+- flash page buffer syncronous in sram;
-- PAD, offset is 18 bytes;
+- PAD, offset is 36 bytes (2*16+4);
-- all buffers ends in \0;
+- _all buffers ends in \0;
 - one interrupt is timer0;
 - still interrupts can't be nested, SREG breaks;

 ## Forth non conforming,

 - SMUGDE or HIDDEN bit not used, dictionary only have complete words.
+- SPECIAL marks a byte as size and flags;
 - LEAP marks a pure assembler chain routine with no calls or jumps.
 - primitive (Leaf) routine does not do any calls.
 - compound (Twig) routines could do any calls.
-- index routines FOR NEXT counts downwards until 0, easy ever, exact as C: for (n=NNNN; n != 0 ; n--) { ~~~ }
+- FOR NEXT counts downwards until 0, easy ever;
 - no bounds check, none.
 - compare bytes: COMPARE return FALSE or TRUE, only;
-- move bytes : move bytes, forward until counter is zero
+- copy bytes : copy bytes, forward until counter is zero
 - skip bytes : compare bytes, if equal then increments else return
 - scan bytes : compare bytes, if not equal then increments else return
 - word names lenght can be 1 to 15, padded with space (0x20);

 ## Details on Atmega*8